Skip to main content

 'Do your research first'

-'Whatever you plan on doing this Christmas half term, you should always do a little bit of research and try to find offers beforehand online, as it could save you money,' says money writer Ruby Flanagan.
+'Whatever you plan on doing this Easter break, you should always do a little bit of research and try to find offers beforehand online, as it could save you money,' says money writer Ruby Flanagan.

 'For example, Tesco Clubcard vouchers are worth double their value if exchanged at any of Tesco's 100 Reward Partners, which include Cadbury World, Chessington World of Adventures Resort, Legoland, Pleasure Beach Resort and Leeds Castle.